boyangwang/Taak-web/doc/cs3216-asgn3-pitch.md

 =====

-###Familiar User Experience Ported
+###Familiarity from Likeness to Real Life
 Sticky note users love sticky notes because of the ways that they can interact with them.
 The peeling, the sticking and the marking.

-Our app brings all that familiarity into tablet devices.
+In real life.

+We also aimed for familiarity by attending to the details.
 From the nostalgic colors of the sticky notes, to the customary corkboard, and all the way down to the beautiful Helvetical and Verdana fonts.

-###Likeness to real life
 We made our app as close to real-life as possible.
 Here are some of the real-life abilities you can do:

 * Grab multiple sticky notes at once! (@@)